-Once all of the following requirements have been met, you can anticipate our crews beginning the construction of your service within two weeks.
-However, inclement weather, power outages, and customer-requested design changes can cause delays.
+The following steps are required for new service.
+Once these steps are complete, you can anticipate Cloverland crews beginning construction of your service within two weeks.
+Please be aware that inclement weather, power outages and customer-requested design changes can cause delays.

 We require a signed easement before a service is installed.
 Easements may also be required from adjoining property owner(s).
 This process can take a number of months.

 Before we can make the service connection, the meter socket, disconnect panel and related items must be installed per Cloverland specifications and applicable electrical codes.